 Who Needs A K-ETA?

-A K-ETA is required for foreign nationals from 112 countries who intend to enter the Republic of Korea for tourism, visiting relatives, participate in events or meetings, and business purposes other than profitable activities.
+A K-ETA is required for foreign nationals aged between 18 and 65 from 112 countries who intend to enter the Republic of Korea for tourism, to visit relatives, to participate in events or meetings, and for business purposes other than profitable activities.

 How Can I Apply For The K-ETA?